Putting your future in your hands

 How long you can stay with us

-• Pathways hostel – 28 days (we’ll help you move on to longer-term accommodation)
+• Young persons hostel – up to one year stay (we’ll help you move on to longer-term accommodation)

 Mohammad has had his points increased on the bidding register after members of our Homes with Support team challenged the process for him and is now third on the bidding register.

-Do you, or does someone you know, need housing with support in the Luton area?
+Do you, or does someone you know, need a home with support?

 Contact us